Cruising Q & A

 - Mountable in the most shade-free unoccupied area on the boat, which is aft the boom and backstay and above the pushpit.

 Atom's original 43-watt solar panels are no longer produced.
-A good alternative is the 43-54 Watt Kyocera panels from www.solar-electric.com.
-Most small cruisers with limited electric needs can get by with one 43 to 54-watt panel, if it's on a SolarTracker.
-If mounted any other way you should double the panel capacity.
+A good alternative for a tracker mount on a small boat is any panel in the 50-watt range.
+Most small cruisers with limited electric needs can get by with one 50-watt panel, if it's on a Solar-Tracker.
+If fixed-mounted you should double the panel capacity.

 Regardless of how you generate electricity, it makes sense to conserve on your energy consumption.
 Why go to the trouble and expense of maintaining a large generating capacity when trimming your consumption will accomplish the same goal of keeping energy production and consumption in balance?
-For example, long ago I've replaced all my incandescent light bulbs with the more efficient halogen bulbs.
-Now I'm trimming more amp hours by upgrading to LED lighting.
-Years ago I replaced my nearly opaque plastic 25-watt masthead anchor light with a homemade light consisting of a 5 and a 10-watt halogen bulb in a glass peanut butter jar.
-This not only saved electricity and about $100 in replacement costs, I had a light that was far brighter than the original.
-LED anchor and navigation lights are now available, though still expensive in 2010.
-A less expensive anchor light solution is to use the Davis mast head or cockpit anchor light and replace its incandescent bulb with an LED from marinebeam.com.
-You can conserve electricity in many other areas such as using an icebox instead of a refrigerator.
+For example, long ago I've replaced all my incandescent light bulbs with halogen bulbs and then trimmed more amp hours by upgrading to LED lighting.
+Atom now has a combination anchor/tricolor on the masthead.
+A less expensive anchor light solution is to use the portable utility/anchor light from marinebeam.com that hangs under the boom in the cockpit and doubles as a cockpit light.
+You can conserve electricity in many other areas such as using a portable icebox instead of a refrigerator.
 An icebox also has the advantage of never needing repair or causing food to spoil by an unexpected failure - you pretty much know when the ice will melt.
+If you must have a freezer/fridge the portable Coolfreeze is a good option.
 Electric water pumps and bilge pumps can likewise be eliminated on the small cruiser in favor of more reliable manual pumps.
 If I want a hot shower and the sun is not shinning, I fill my solar shower bag with some water heated on the stove.

 What about sculling vs rowing with two oars?